gloriapul/hobby_sprout/design/concepts/UserProfile/UserProfile.md

    *
    * @requires no profile for the given `user` already exists in this concept's state.
    *
-   * @effects creates a new user profile record for the given `user` with an `active` status of true,
+   * @effects creates a new user profile record for the given `user` with no initial display name
-   * and no initial display name or profile image.
+   * or profile image.
 This action enables subsequent profile modifications.
    */
   async createProfile(
     // passwordauthentication concept would be paired with this concept in a sync